wgeesey/reminder_DjangoApp/README.md

 create, update, delete, review reminders.
 These reminders can be of any kind, and emails will *eventually* be able to be forwarded to the user.

+## Not deployable...yet, only works on current machine as of now.

 ### Current progress
 Initial shell is in place.
 Log in works using django.contrib.auth.urls